-3. Create a password and input the password in the password field, and confirm the password.
+Create and input the password in the password field, and confirm the password.A password with user name in it is not allowed.

 STRONG PASSWORD RECOMMENDED- We highly recommend you create a strong password of your own choosing (using a minimum of 8 characters, including at least three of the following categories: upper case letters, lower case letters, numbers, and special characters) in order to increase the security of your product.
 And we recommend you reset your password regularly, especially in the high security system, resetting the password monthly or weekly can better protect your product.